Jeroshua/Haphart/README.md

 ---
 ## 👨‍💻 Team & Contributions

-This project was developed and maintained by **Group 2**, with each member contributing to different aspects of system design, development, deployment, and quality assurance.
+This project was developed and maintained by **Group Haphart**, with each member contributing to different aspects of system design, development, deployment, and quality assurance.

 ---